Hoping to study and/or conduct research outside of Canada? The following external funding opportunities will help you do

 Prepare your application and supporting materials using the Tri-Council Format standards (please consult the appropriate agency website).
 If your application does not conform to these standards, the agency may reject it or it may be at a disadvantage in the selection process.

 If you have supporting documents written in a language other than English or French, you must provide the agency with a certified translation of the document.

 - A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
 Please submit hard copy with original signature.

 - An outline of the intended research activities during the study period abroad (2 pages max).
 See agency website for important detailed requirements of this document.

 - A letter from the current research supervisor with original signature.

 - A letter from the potential host supervisor.

 - A letter of recommendation signed by the Graduate Program Director or designate with original signature (this document is in addition to agency requirements).

-If you have been awarded the above fellowship, please request payment by forwarding to Service Point a copy of your award notice and written confirmation of your dates of travel.
-Clearly label documents "GPS Graduate Funding".
+If you have been awarded the above fellowship, please request payment by forwarding a copy of your award notice and a copy of your travel documents to graduatefunding [dot] gps [at] mcgill [dot] ca

 Philip F. Vineberg Travelling Fellowship